SylviaOne/Repo-hub/README.md

-## What happens when you anger a brain surgeon?
-They will give you a piece of your mind.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.